iuryrosal/ml-exp/README.md

 better_exp.run()
 ```

+### Python Library using paths and objects
+If you have models instantiated and stored in local variables, as well as compressed models, you can load both.
+Simply include the paths to the models along with the instantiated objects in the same list, which will be passed to models_trained.

 ### Command Line Interface
 You can use the command line to run continuous experimentation around a specific metric, generate a report, and capture the best model (if any) around a metric.

-NOTE: From the command line it is only possible to generate the report and best-of-breed result for a single metric at a time.
+NOTE: From the command line it is only possible to generate the report and the best model result for a single metric at a time.

 You can check the available commands by running the following command: